 Consequence: The attacker in such position is able to aggregate the final beacon of the current round before any other drand nodes.
-However, the advantage should as most as half of the RTT of the slowest of the link between the honest drand nodes.
+However, the advantage should be at most half of the RTT of the slowest link between the honest drand nodes.
 Drand end users should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.

 Active Adversary Scenario

-Assuming the threshold is 50%+1, an adversary tries to "take down" N/2 drand nodes by either running a DoS on those, or block outgoing traffic from these drand nodes.
+Assuming the threshold is 50%+1, an adversary tries to "take down" N/2 drand nodes by either running a DoS on those, or blocking outgoing traffic from these drand nodes.

 # DoS the drand network

 Scenario: There is a DoS attacks on multiple drand nodes and at least a threshold of honest drand nodes are now considered offline and can't get other's partial beacons.
-The attack is substained for a duration X. The threshold of nodes to DoS is the threshold from the group configuration as defined during the DKG phase (threshot must strictly be more than 50% of the nodes).
+The attack is sustained for a duration X. The threshold of nodes to DoS is the threshold from the group configuration as defined during the DKG phase (threshold must strictly be more than 50% of the nodes).

-Consequence: The chain halts for as long as the DoS attack is substained on the drand nodes OR for as long as the drand operators didn't move their drand node to another IP / network not under attacked.
+Consequence: The chain halts for as long as the DoS attack is sustained on the drand nodes OR for as long as the drand operators didn't move their drand node to another IP / network not under attack.
 That means there will not be any new drand beacon for the number of rounds contained in X.

 Criteria for success: The DoS attack must bring completely down the network around a threshold of nodes.
 Completely means there is not a single outgoing partial beacon that leaves the drand's node network.
-That is a critical distinction to make since, otherwise, a drand node could still collect the partial beacons of under-attacked drand nodes, one by one.
-As soon as this node gets a threhsold of them, it can reconstruct the final beacon and broadcast it to the relay network.
+That is a critical distinction to make, otherwise a drand node could still collect the partial beacons of under-attack drand nodes, one by one.
+As soon as this node gets a threshold of them, it can reconstruct the final beacon and broadcast it to the relay network.